 Low surface energy (LSE)

-Types of laminating transfer adhesives similar in form as those mentioned for LSE applications are available in thicker coat weights than the typical adhesive coating thickness on standard label materials.
+Types of laminating transfer adhesives similar in form to those mentioned for LSE applications are available in thicker coat weights than the typical adhesive coating thickness on standard label materials.

-For contoured surfaces, there are readily available, high quality vinyl label materials that exhibit the ability to stretch and provide high conformability to these curves.
+For contoured surfaces, there are readily available, high-quality vinyl label materials that exhibit the ability to stretch and provide high conformability to these curves.

 Some of Electromark’s standard label materials such as polyester or Duracryl® utilize an adhesive that is engineered to provide excellent adhesion on many LSE surfaces and powder coated paints, as long as they are smooth and not textured.

 But for more challenging powder coat finished surfaces, Electromark also has high-quality conformable vinyl label materials, and specialty thicker laminating transfer adhesive options including LSE adhesives.

 The key is providing full details of the surface your label will be adhered to so that we may determine and advise the best option to meet the requirements of your application.

 Visit the Electromark website to learn more about the Electromark Advantage Follow us on Linkedin for new information and updates: Electromark Company